 Practice Areas under Creditor & Lender Rights

-The bankruptcy, creditor and lender rights attorneys of Christian & Small regularly represent the rights of creditors, lenders, financial institutions, corporations, small businesses and individuals under applicable state and federal debtor/creditor laws.
-Our lawyers routinely appear before all ten bankruptcy judges in Alabama and have made special appearances in other states such as Delaware, Georgia, Florida and Mississippi.
+The bankruptcy and creditors’ rights lawyers at Christian & Small regularly represent the rights of creditors, lenders, financial institutions, corporations, businesses and individuals under applicable state and federal debtor/creditor laws.
+Our lawyers routinely appear before all of the bankruptcy judges in Alabama and have made special appearances in courts throughout the country.
 We assist clients with commercial collections, loan workouts, lender liability, insolvency matters, lien disputes and foreclosures.
-We routinely represent clients in litigation involving stay relief, preferences, lien avoidance, secured transactions, fraudulent transfers, setoff, breach of contract or warranty, foreclosure, accounts receivable, inventory financing and real estate matters, as well as trade secrets cases and disputes between businesses.
+We routinely represent clients in litigation involving stay relief, preferences, lien avoidance, secured transactions, fraudulent transfers, setoff, breach of contract or warranty, accounts receivable, inventory financing and real estate matters, as well as trade secrets cases and disputes between businesses.

 Business and Commercial Litigation